MRC Industry Collaboration Framework (ICF) - MRC

 • project management costs, such as travel or office space, that are addition to those normally involved

-• cash contribution from the industrial partner, if applicable.
+• cash contribution from the industrial partner, if applicable

 Further details can be found in the ‘ICF company partner letter of support’ template.

-Any award offer will be conditional upon MRC receiving a copy of a fully signed, legally binding collaboration agreement between the partners (which must be consistent with information outlined in the ICF form) within three months of the issue of an award letter and in advance of a project starting.
+Any award offer will be conditional upon MRC receiving a copy of a fully signed, legally binding collaboration agreement between the partners (which must be consistent with information outlined in the ICF application) within three months of the issue of an award letter and in advance of a project starting.

-Please send a signed electronic copy of the agreement by email to rfpd@mrc.ukri.org.
+Send a signed electronic copy of the agreement by email to rfpd@mrc.ukri.org.

 Changes to the collaboration agreement, including changes of partners, will require prior MRC approval.
 We will need to be satisfied that the original aims of the project can still be met and that the project continues to comply with MRC guidelines for IP sharing and contributions management as outlined in this guidance.